 - A) Attend Introduction to Networking Workshop Synchronous.
 Mode: In-person.
-(Approx. 60 min) - How to register events/workshops available on Brightspace.

-B) Attend Networking Event - Synchronous.
+(Approx. 60 min) - Video instruction on how to register for events/workshops is available on Brightspace. - B) Attend Networking Event Synchronous.
 Mode: In-person and/or online.
 (Approx. 60 min)